kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 The framework does not ask the model to learn a completely different language hidden inside Java annotations.

-## Why This Matters More as Agents Become More Autonomous
+## Why This Matters More as Agents Become More Autonomous { #agents-more-autonomous }

 Autocomplete tools can rely on the human to catch mistakes immediately.